Skip to content

 The purple diamond

-This diamond varies in levels of color intensity, ranging from light purple to vivid purple, to dark purple.
+This diamond varies in terms of color intensity levels, ranging from light purple to vivid purple, and up to dark purple.
 The intensity of the color is due to the amount of hydrogen and boron in the diamond's structure or the amount of pressure it underwent during formation.

-In addition to natural colored diamonds, there are also artificial ones, treated to make them colored.
-Many blue, green and yellow diamonds on the market today are actually inferior "normal" color diamonds that have been irradiated.
-A treated diamond has a lower value than a natural diamond because its hue is likely to wear over time, affecting its beauty and longevity.
-Therefore, such diamonds are less expensive (and less valuable) compared to natural ones.
+In addition to naturally colored diamonds, there are also artificial, treated ones, to make them colored.
+Many blue, green, and yellow diamonds on the market today are actually inferior “normal” color diamonds that have been irradiated.
+A treated diamond has a lower value than a natural diamond because its shade is likely to wear off over time, affecting its beauty and longevity.
+For this reason, such diamonds are less expensive (and less valuable) compared to natural ones.